As an Amazon Associate, we earn from qualifying purchases. We also earn from other affiliate websites. See our full disclaimer.

 When it came to my things, there was an enormous gap between my actual life and the life I wanted to live.
-So I decided to start the emotional journey of downsizing my wardrobe, right there on our floor, drowning in a pile of clothes.
+So I decided to start the emotional journey of downsizing my wardrobe.
+It was both life-changing and a bit terrifying, but I made the choice to start right there on my floor, drowning in a pile of clothes.

 5 Simple Steps to a Closet You’ll Love

-It’s been five years since that day I decided to take control of my wardrobe.
-Since then, I’ve turned my self-doubt into a passion for small living.
+Since that day when I made the decision to take control of my wardrobe, I’ve turned my self-doubt into a passion for small living.
 Particularly within my closet.

-Here are five steps to get a handle on the process and get started with how to downsize your wardrobe.
+Here are five steps to learning how to downsize your wardrobe and create a simplified closet.

 Read the article or watch the video below.